Connor Joe Player Props: Pirates vs. Reds

 Connor Joe At The Plate

-- Joe is batting .340 with five doubles, two triples, a home run and six walks.
+- Joe has five doubles, two triples, two home runs and six walks while hitting .340.

-- Joe has picked up a hit in 50.0% of his 14 games this season, with multiple hits in 42.9% of those games.
+- Joe has picked up a hit in eight of 15 games this year, with multiple hits six times.

-- He has hit a long ball in one of 14 games, and in 1.9% of his plate appearances.
+- In 15 games played this year, he has hit a homer in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.